 We are also the certification system of choice for smallholders.
 We were founded by small- and family forest owners, so ensuring their access to forest certification has always been at the heart of our work.

 This led us to develop group certification, a mechanism enabling groups of small forest landholders to organize themselves, pool their resources, and work together to achieve certification.
 Thanks to this, several hundred-thousand family- and community-owned forests have successfully acquired PEFC certification.

 But developing the group certification mechanism was just the starting point.
-Through our Collaboration Fund and other PEFC initiatives, we continue to invest in projects and activities that support smallholder certification through engagement, innovation and capacity building.
+Through our partnerships and PEFC initiatives, we continue to invest in projects and activities that support smallholder certification through engagement, innovation and capacity building.